levoai/docs/docs/security-testing/catalog-tests.md

 Navigate to the `Applications` tab and choose an Application you want to run tests against.

-Click on `Run Tests` on the top right side and then choose `Run on Cloud`.
+Click on the `Run Tests` button on the top right side of the screen and then choose `Run on Cloud`.

 Select Runnable Endpoints from the screen that comes up.